nasa/trick/share/trick/virgo/README.md

 ```
 ## Terminology

 * **A VIRGO Scene** is a python dictionary (often expressed as a YAML file) that fully articulates the details of the 3D scene that will be rendered and displayed to the user.
-This is the main method of configuration provided to the users of VIRGO and includes a list of `actors:`, `vectors:`, `frames:` as well as settings within the scene like lighting, data sources, labels, and others.
+This is the main method of configuration provided to the users of VIRGO and includes a list of `actors:`, `vectors:`, `frames:` as well as settings within the scene like lighting, data sources, labels, etc.
 * **VIRGO Actors** are 3D objects rendered in the scene and are defined by the `actors:` section of the scene dictionary.
+They can be positioned and oriented statically in the scene or driven by simulation data.
-* **VIRGO Vectors** are **Virgo Actors** that must be represented as an arrow in 3D space.
-Vectors are defined in the `vectors:` section of the scene dictionary.
+  * **VIRGO Vectors** are **VIRGO Actors** that must be represented as an arrow in 3D space.
+Vectors are defined in the `vectors:` section of the scene dictionary and accept a position value which defines the tip of the vector to be drawn.
   * **VIRGO Frames** are **VIRGO Actors** that have no mesh geometry.
 You can think of them as a reference frame positioned and oriented relative to some other reference frame or the world origin if the frame has no parent.
 * **VIRGO Nodes** define the scene graph tree by managing **VIRGO Actors, Frames, and Vectors** as well as their position and orientation with respect to their parent or world coordinates if no parent is defined.
 Every actor, frame, and vector is automatically assigned and parented to a unique node of the same name.
 When objects move in a VIRGO scene it's because their underlying **VIRGO Node** is moving.
-* **Parents** allow actors, frames, and vectors, to be defined relative to another actor, frame, or vector, by defining a `parent:` relationship.
+* **Parents** allow nodes containing actors, frames, and vectors, to be defined relative to another actor, frame, or vector, by defining a `parent:` relationship.
+If a node has a parent that means all transformations on that node will be performed relative to that parent.
+Nodes and their parental relationships fully define one or more [directed acyclic graph trees](https://en.wikipedia.org/wiki/Tree_(graph_theory)) which contain all the information needed to determine world position/orientation of any actor in the scene.
+* **Root nodes** are nodes have no parents and therefore are positioned and oriented with respect to world coordinates (often considered inertial space)
 * **Data Sources** provide engineering data associated with actors, frames, and vectors.
 Typically this amounts to variable values at specific simulation times, for example the position of a cube over a 10 second period.
 * **Labels** allow the user to display text positionally within the 3D scene.
 Each **VIRGO Actor, Vector, and Frame** may optionally define `labels:` to render static text or information from a **data source** as the user sees fit.

-## Actors
+### Actors

 Details TBD

-## Frames
+### Frames

 Details TBD

-## Vectors
+### Vectors

 Details TBD

 ## Lighting

 Details TBD

+## Examples

+Standalone examples can be found under the `examples/` directory.

+Details TBD.

+## Configure Scenes with a YAML file

+[YAML](https://yaml.org/) provides a handy way to define python dictionaries and track them as code in a human-readable form.
+Note that YAML is not required to use VIRGO but you will need to provide VIRGO with a **scene dictionary** which fully defines the scene that will be rendered.

+**TODO verbose explanation of the YAML file format goes here**

 ## Contributing